AndriyKhmara/backboneApp/readme.md

-# Backbone App
+# Backbone Task 2

-Page of the book, with the ability to change the display settings
+Following the example of the application "65 strings"